-There is no standard form that is used in order to initiate proceedings.
-The law does however lay down a number of conditions regarding the information that is stated on the summons to pay and on the application in which the claim is placed before the Court.
+No standardised form needs to be used.
+However, the law does lay down a number of conditions regarding the information that must appear in the demand for payment and in the application by which the claim is made to the court.

-- A reproduction of the Sections from the chapter of the Belgian Judicial Code providing for the expedited procedure;
+- a copy of the articles from the chapter of the Judicial Code on the summary order for payment procedure;

-Within 15 days of the date on which the 15-day period stated in the demand expires, the claim is submitted to the court in the form of an application drawn up in duplicate.
-Section 1340 of the Judicial Code sets out the items that must be included in the application.
-It must state:
+Within 15 days of the expiry of the 15-day time limit set in the demand, the claim is filed with the court through an application (requête/verzoekschrift) submitted in duplicate.
+Article 1340 of the Judicial Code indicates what the application must contain:

-- The surname, forename, profession and place of residence of the claimant, and, if applicable, the surname, forename, place of residence and capacity of his/her legal representatives;
+- the surname, forename, profession and address or residence of the applicant, and, if applicable, the surname, forename, address or residence and capacity of his or her legal representatives;

-- The object of the claim and a detailed statement of the amount being claimed, including an itemised list of the items that form part of the claim and the grounds on which this is based;
+- the measure applied for and precise information on the amount being claimed, including a breakdown of the various items forming the claim and the grounds on which the claim is based;

-- The designation of the court that is required to take cognisance of the claim;
+- particulars of the court that is to hear the claim;

 The application must be accompanied by:

-- or a copy of the bailiff's writ or a copy of the registered letter and the proof of receipt, or the original letter, accompanied by evidence that the recipient refused the letter or failed to collect it from the post office, together with a declaration stating that the debtor is registered at the address listed in the population register.
+- either the bailiff’s record of service of the demand for payment, or a copy of the registered letter accompanied by the acknowledgment of receipt, or the original of that letter accompanied by evidence that the recipient refused to accept it or failed to collect it from the post office and by a certificate confirming that the debtor is registered in the population register at the address indicated.

 1.3.2 Is representation by a lawyer required?

-One of the items that form a required part of the application is the signature of a lawyer.
-Section 1342 of the Judicial Code also stipulates that a copy of the decision by the court will be sent to the claimant’s lawyer by ordinary mail.
-These are the only legal stipulations that require a claimant to have recourse to a lawyer.
+One of the items required in the application is a lawyer’s signature.
+Article 1342 of the Judicial Code also provides that a copy of the order must be sent by ordinary mail to the applicant’s lawyer.
+These are the only legal provisions that require the involvement of a lawyer.

 1.3.3 In how much detail do I have to describe the reason for the claim?

 The application must contain a reasonable level of detail.
-Section 1340(1)(1) of the Judicial Code stipulates that the application must state the object of the claim and provide a detailed statement of the amount being claimed, including an itemised list of the items that form part of the claim and the grounds on which it is based.
+Article 1340, first paragraph, subparagraph 3, of the Judicial Code requires the application to state the measure applied for and provide precise information on the amount being claimed, including a breakdown of the various items forming the claim and the grounds on which the claim is based.

 Yes.
-According to Section 1338, the claim must be substantiated by a written document drawn up by the debtor.
-That document need not, however, contain an acknowledgement of the debt.
+Under Article 1338, the claim must be substantiated by a written document issued by the debtor.
+This document need not, however, contain an acknowledgment of the debt.

 1.4 Rejection of application

-In the event that the court upholds the application either wholly or in part, its decision has the same effect as a judgment given in default of appearance.
+Where the court allows the application in whole or in part, its order has the effect of a judgment given in default of appearance by the defendant.

-Section 1343(2) of the Judicial Code stipulates that in order to be legally valid, the memorandum of service of this decision must contain the following:
+Article 1343(2) of the Judicial Code provides that in order to be valid the record of service of the order must contain the following:

-- Details of the court to which that objection must be submitted, together with the formalities to be fulfilled in that regard.
+- an indication of the court to which that objection must be submitted and the formalities to be fulfilled in that regard.

-In the event that the debtor does not submit an objection or does not initiate an appeal within the deadline specified, the decision will become final.
+If the debtor does not lodge an objection or appeal within the time limits allowed, the order becomes final.

 Objection or appeal by the debtor

-- The surname, forename, profession and place of residence of the person submitting the objection;
+- the surname, forename, profession and address or residence of the objecting party;

-- The surname, forename and place of residence of the claimants and the name of their his lawyer;
+- the surname, forename and address or residence of the creditor and the name of the latter’s lawyer;

-The parties are then summoned by the clerk to the court to appear at the hearing scheduled by the court.
+The parties are called by the court clerk to appear at a hearing scheduled by the court.

 1.6 Statement of opposition

-Belgian law does not expressly provide a facility to submit a statement of opposition to the claim.
+In the summary procedure, Belgian law does not expressly provide for a statement of objection to the claim.

-The debtor can send information to the Civil Magistrate's Court, but this will not prevent the order from being treated as a judgment given in default of appearance.
+The debtor can send information to the justice of the peace, but this will not prevent the order from being treated as a judgment given in default of appearance.

 1.7 Effect of statement of opposition

-As stated above, there is no facility to submit a statement of opposition.
-The expedited procedure will continue to take its course whether the debtor opposes the decision or not.
+As stated above, no statement of objection can be submitted.
+The summary procedure will run its course whether or not the debtor seeks to defend himself or herself.